Today's Daily Tip

 Strong Abs for Life

-Strong abdominal muscles may be the true fountain of youth, according to a recent Canadian study, that was published in the Journal of Medicine and Science in Sports and Exercise (May 2002).
+Strong abdominal muscles may be the true fountain of youth, according to a recent Canadian study, that was published in the Journal of Medicine and Science in Sports and Exercise.

 Although there is extensive evidence that physical activity protects against illness and death, previously there were few tests of whether muscular strength alone has an impact on your life span.

 As part of the Canadian Fitness Survey, exercise physiologists tested 8,116 men and women who served as a representative sampling of the national population.
 The study participants were asked to perform as many push-ups as possible, followed by the most sit-ups they could complete in a minute.
 Grip strength was tested with a dynamometer (which measures the strength of each hand when squeezed) and flexibility by having participants reach for their toes while seated on the floor with their knees flat and legs extended.

 Thirteen years later, the results were matched up against the Canadian Mortality Database, revealing the deaths of 238 of the test subjects.
 Surprisingly, upper body strength, grip strength, and flexibility had no effect on survival; however, participants with weak abs experienced a higher death rate than the rest of the group, even when the results were adjusted for age and central adiposity (that is, weight carried around the waist).

 Peter T. Katzmarzyk, Ph.D., of York University in Ontario, who coauthored the study, found the results somewhat perplexing, particularly since push-up performance appeared irrelevant.
 "Skeletal muscle is a major storage site for glucose in the body," he said.
 "It may be that abdominal muscular endurance is a marker for glucose metabolism, which helps protect against many chronic diseases, such as Type 2 diabetes and heart disease."